Dr Tara Kurrajong

 Tara can advise on the following topics:

-In Australia, one in three women will have an abortion.
+In Australia, one in three women will have a termination of pregnancy.
 Of these women, a third, if not more of them, will have a second one at some point during their reproductive years.

 Learn more

-Our doctors can provide a number of contraception options including the oral contraceptive pill, intrauterine device, hormonal implant, contraceptive injection, vaginal ring, and morning after options.
+The Bubble doctors can provide a number of contraception options including the oral contraceptive pill, intrauterine device, hormonal implant, contraceptive injection, vaginal ring, and emergency contraceptive options.

 Learn more